stonescenter/track-ml/README.md

          Reconstructed tracks: 74 of 528 tracks

 ```
-Above output shows the scoring per layer for example 48% with 256 hits were matched at the first layer, results are 74 tracks reconstructed of 528 tracks.
-We also write other info like what kind of coordinate, if we use nearest optimization, epochs, batch, optimazir model name etc.
+Above output shows scoring per layer for example 48% with 256 hits were matched at the first layer, results are 74 tracks reconstructed of 528 tracks(it is a short dataset just).
+We also write other info like what kind of coordinate, if we use the nearest optimization, epochs, batchs, optimazer used, model name etc.

 Regression metrics per layer are: